What does “kurage” mean in Japanese?

 - desu – です : an auxiliary verb used after a noun or adjective to make it polite.
 Probably, this is well known as a part of Japanese desu form.
 In the example, this is used after “kawaii” to make it sound polite.

-- ne – ね : a sentence-ending particle used to ask for confirmation, express exclamation softly, or express agreement.
-In the example, this is used at the end of the sentence to express the exclamation softly.
+- ne – ね : a sentence-ending particle used to ask for agreement in a soft way.
+As the definition suggests, this is used at the end of the example sentence to ask for agreement softly.
+This has been reflected in the English sentence as “aren’t they?”

 This is another typical usage of “kurage”.
-Anyway, when we want to say “jellyfish” in Japanese, this word is the best choice.
+In this example, it works together with the binding particle, “wa”, to become the subject in the sentence.
+When we want to say “jellyfish” in Japanese, anyway, this noun is always a very good option.

 Summary

-In this blog post, I’ve explained the definition and meaning of “kurage” and its kanji expressions in detail.
+In this blog post, I’ve explained the definition and meaning of “kurage” in detail together with its kanji expressions.
 And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

 - kurage – 海月/水母 (くらげ) : a noun meaning ‘jellyfish’ in Japanese.
-This can also work as a plural noun.
-The first kanji expression literally means ‘sea moon’; the second means ‘water mother’.
-Both ideas are very unique and funny.
-Japanese people in the past had a good sense of metaphor.
+This can also work as plural.
+The first kanji expression literally means the ‘sea moon’; the second means a ‘water mother’.
+Both ideas are very interesting.
+Japanese people in the past had good senses of metaphor.

 Hope my explanations are understandable and helpful for Japanese learners.